 For mouth and gum infections use one drop on sore area or add to water and gargle like mouth wash.
 Do not swallow.
 Tea tree oil can be massaged into the gums but must be rinsed and spit out after a few minutes.
 The use of tea tree oil in oral products like toothpaste is considered safe as long as the tea tree oil is not ingested and it is not used by small children.

-Tea tree oil is an excellent scalp treatment when combined with eucalyptus essential oil.
-Add to warm oil and massage into scalp, use in water as a rinse, or add a few drops to any shampoo.
+Combine a few drops of tea tree essential oil with the same amount of eucalyptus essential oil.
+Mix the essential oils with a tablespoon of olive oil and massage into scalp.
+Leave on scalp overnight.
+Also use tea tree essential oil in water as a hair rinse, or add a few drops to any shampoo.
 Tea tree oil is also good in pet shampoos to help itchy skin conditions and to repel fleas.

 Tea tree oil comes from the melaleuca tree, an Australian evergreen with white spongy bark.
 The oil is distilled from the leaves or “needles”.
 (Captain James Cook named the tree “tea tree” because his crew used the leaves as a tea substitute.)
-Tea tree leaves are also used to flavor beer.
+Tea tree leaves are also used to flavor beer instead of hops.

 Australian Aborigines have used tea tree oil for thousands of years for treating everything from abrasions to sore muscles.
 In Australia, tea tree oil is known as the “healing oil.”

-*Do not apply tea tree oil to broken skin or to areas of rash not caused by fungus.
+* Do not apply tea tree oil to broken skin or to a rash that is not caused by fungus.
 Never take tea tree oil internally.
-Before using tea tree on sensitive skin, a patch test should be done.
+Before using tea tree essential oil on sensitive skin, a patch test should be done.
 Always consult with a physician before using any herbal remedy.